jhudsl/Documentation_and_Usability/docs/10-other-features.md

 Users like cheatsheets for handy referencing!
 Ideally your cheatsheet won't be identical to your reference guide but instead will highlight the most commonly used/most helpful items!

+_More reading on cheatsheets:_

-- For inspiration and examples of nice cheatsheets, take a look through [RStudio's cheatsheets](https://www.rstudio.com/resources/cheatsheets/)
+- For inspiration and examples of nice cheatsheets, take a look through [RStudio's cheatsheets](https://www.rstudio.com/resources/cheatsheets/) [@RStudioTeam2020].
 - If you use Overleaf, there are [template cheatsheets you can use here](https://www.overleaf.com/gallery/tagged/cheat-sheet).

 ## Videos